Using an MDM to manage software and app updates saves you time while giving IT teams enterprise-level control. In this article, we'll cover how to:

 Additional restrictions

-Allow pre-release software installation: Blocks users from installing beta versions.
+Allow prerelease software installation: Blocks users from installing beta versions.

 Require admin for app installation: Forces authentication for app installations.

-Updates to Display: Controls which updates users can install:
+Updates to display: Controls which updates users can install:

 All available updates: Users can install any version.